jsoref/pdns/pdns/recursordist/docs/settings.rst

 Send out local queries from this address, or addresses.
 By adding multiple addresses, increased spoofing resilience is achieved.
 When no address of a certain address family is configured, there are *no* queries sent with that address family.
-In the default configuration this means that IPv6 is not used for outgoing queries.
+In the default configuration, this means that IPv6 is not used for outgoing queries.

 .. _setting-query-local-address6: